FineUploader/fine-uploader/readme.md

 <br/>
 ### Changing alert/messages to something more user friendly ###
 You may want to change the default alert implementation and messages as you see fit.
-This is possible by overriding the `showMessage` function option, as well as the `messages` properties in FileUploaderBasic and FileUploader.
+This is possible by overriding the `showMessage` function option, as well as the `messages` properties in FineUploaderBasic and FineUploader.
 The default `showMessage` function simply invokes `alert` with the message text.
 One instance in which t his is used is when the user attempts to select an invalid file for upload.
 There are general message types with default text that can be overriden as well.